lispczz/rust-nightly-commit-hash-checker/README.md

 ## Rust Nightly Commit Hash Checker
 Usually we expect some new features or fixes to be included into the rust nightly build.
-If you already know the coordinating git commit hash, you can use this tool to check whether this commit has been included into the newest nightly build.
+If you already know the corresponding git commit hash, you can use this tool to check whether this commit has been included into the latest nightly build.

 ## Example
-You should set some environment variables before running, including `USER_TOKEN` and `USER_NAME` of your github account.
+You should set some environment variables before running this tool, including `USER_TOKEN` and `USER_NAME` of your github account.
-These environment variables are required by Github GraphQL API.
+These environment variables are required for the Github GraphQL API.
 You can also set them [in the `.env` file](https://docs.rs/dotenv/0.15.0/dotenv/).

 ```bash